 This proxy solicitation by the Partnership is being made by the Partnership on behalf of the Board of Managers.
-We are bearing the cost of soliciting proxies for the 2020 Annual Meeting.
-In addition to using the mail, managers, officers and employees may solicit proxies by telephone, personal interview or otherwise.
+We are bearing the cost of soliciting proxies for the 2024 Annual Meeting.
+In addition to using the mail, managers, officers, and employees of the Partnership may solicit proxies by telephone, personal interview or otherwise.
 Our managers, officers and employees will not receive additional compensation for this activity but may be reimbursed for their reasonable out-of-pocket expenses.
 We will reimburse brokerage houses and other custodians, nominees and fiduciaries for reasonable out-of-pocket expenses for forwarding proxy and solicitation materials to Unitholders.